EmbedDevX/ANPR/Anpr Backend/Readme.txt

 8)Anpr_Central : The cental log file

+9)Python File name : check_status.py

+Program to check the status of Socket,Database and Redis server.
 ---------------------------------------------------------------------------------------------------
 UPDATE ON CODE :

-Dt :26th sep
-1)All code are updated (ips and ports are reading from the configfile.ini file)

-Dt :27th sep
-1)Code added in class to check DATABASE,REDIS,SOCKET status 2)A central log file is created in which all the functionality of the class objects will be stored with time stamp
+1)All code are updated (ips and ports are reading from the configfile.ini file) 2)Code added in class to check DATABASE,REDIS,SOCKET status 3)A central log file is created in which all the functionality of the class objects will be stored with time stamp

 ---------------------------------------------------------------------------------------------------